nagreme/belmonte_lab/README.md

 Methylation Project:
 - 2017_08_01_bsmap_methylKit.R: Analyse data from BSMAP methylation call files with methylKit (Also create BED4 DMR files)
 - bedtools_cmds.txt: Bash commands to create gene flanks and intersect gene/flanks with DMRs (Differentially Methylated Regions)
+-build_cytosine_bed4.R: Make BED4 files from our BSMAP methylation call files (after they went throught methratio.py) -build_gene_expression_bed5.R: Make BED5 files of differential gene expression data.
+The information is taken from several files and put together in a useful format.
+-correlate_meth_gene_expr.R: Older of the 2 correlation scripts, methylation level in a DMR vs gene expr the DMR overlaps with or flanks.
+Not very pretty or useful results-wise because it used older fpkm data and slightly messier input but could be useful as a reference.
+-corr_mean_meth_vs_expr.R: Correlates the mean methylation ratio in a feature (gene or its flanks) with that feature's expression level (fpkms from cuffdiff).
+Makes scatterplots.
 - extract_filter_intersectBed.R: Process the output of bedtools_cmds into a more usable format.
 Includes cmds for SeqEnrich prep
 - methylation_heatmap_and_bargraph.R: Visualize methylation data by context, sample, and chromosome, visualize transposable element, gene, and CpG island density.
 (Mostly bar charts currently, heatmaps are not turning out great)